 ICCS is non-denominational in nature.
 Prospective students who wish to become ordained in a particular church must ensure the church recognizes the ICCS program(s) prior to starting a program.
 It is incumbent upon the student to ensure they meet the specific requirements necessary for ordination in their particular church or denomination.
 Some denominations, for example, require specific educational requirements and only recognize their own denominational institutions.
 Prospective students should also ensure their educational plans include the appropriate level of education required by their churches or denominations.
 Some churches or denominations require no education or training for ordination, others required a Bachelor’s Degree in Theology, Ministry, or Divinity, and some require a Master of Divinity.

-The International College for Christian Studies is a non-profit corporation offering Certificate, Advanced Certificate, Associate Degree, and Bachelor Degree programs in Christian Studies and Christian Ministry.
+The International College for Christian Studies is a 501 (c) 3 non-profit corporation offering Certificate, Advanced Certificate, Associate Degree, and Bachelor Degree programs in Christian Studies and Christian Ministry.
 The main campus is located in San Antonio, Texas.
 Academic programs are primarily provided via synchronous distance learning (online).

-ICCS will be the institution of choice for anyone seeking world-class non-denominational and intra-denominational Christian education and training; where teaching is purposeful, learning is powerful, and the future is full of hope.
+ICCS will be the institution of choice for anyone seeking world-class non-denominational and inter-denominational Christian education and training; where teaching is purposeful, learning is powerful, and the future is full of hope.

 The motto, “Disciples Making Disciples Who Make Disciples” is self-explanatory.